ElettraSciComp/DStar-Trajectory-Planner/README.md

 ## Overview

 The package contains two plugins:
-- **D* trajectory planner** that maintains generation of the global trajectory on the provided costmap, and dynamic replanning by request coming from `move_base`.
+- **D-star trajectory planner** that maintains generation of the global trajectory on the provided costmap, and dynamic replanning by request coming from `move_base`.
 - **Virtual Walls module** processing JSON objects to generate the non-passable and explicitly passable zones as OpenCV polygons added over the existing map.

 ## Parameters